dwesterwick/SPTLateToTheParty/README.md

-Make your SPT experience closer to live Tarkov with loot disappearing, doors opening, and car extracts leaving throughout the raid.
+Make your SPT experience closer to live Tarkov with loot disappearing, doors opening, switches being turned on, and car extracts leaving throughout the raid.
 PMC's are more likely to spawn early in the raid, traders can sell out of items, and much more!

 This mod makes the the following changes to your SPT experience:
 * Loot (including on dead bots) will be gradually removed throughout the raid to simulate other players taking it.
 * Doors will randomly open and close throughout the raid to simulate players moving through the map (thanks to help from DrakiaXYZ!).
 If you're lucky, locked doors may be opened for you...
+* Switches will be toggled throughout the raid to simulate players turning on power switches, using extracts, etc.
 * The car extract may leave at some point during the raid
 * Compared to vanilla SPT, PMC's are more likely to spawn toward the beginning of the raid and less likely to spawn toward the end of it.
 * If you spawn into the map late as a Scav, bosses are less likely to spawn.